jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

-These are cleanup steps: the Subscription stops observing the playback progress, and nils out `timeObserverToken` and its reference tot he Subscriber (the Subscriber alredy retains the Subscription, so this step is necessary to break the retain cycle).
+These are cleanup steps: the Subscription stops observing the playback progress, and nils out `timeObserverToken` and its reference to the Subscriber (the Subscriber alredy retains the Subscription, so this step is necessary to break the retain cycle).

 And with that, the implementation of Subscription is complete.
 Now it's time to connect the parts.

 ## Passing the Subscription to the Subscriber

-The final piece of the puzzle is to pass your new Subscriber implementation to the Subscriber upon subscription.
+The final piece of the puzzle is to pass your new Subscription implementation to the Subscriber upon subscription.
 Before doing that, you'll need to add a few more properties to the Publisher:

 ```swift
 private let interval: TimeInterval